swsms/code-analyzer-tool/README.md

 # code-analyzer-tool
-This is just a draft for a new project on Hyperskill.
+This is just a draft for a new education project on Hyperskill.
+The published project may be slightly different, so there is no ready-made solution in this repository :)

-Please, do not use it in production.
-A better choice would be pylint, flake8 or something else.
+**Please, do not use this tool in production.
+A better choice would be flake8, pylint or something else.**

 ## Motivation